biohzrdmx/wp-metacopy/README.md

 Profit!

 **Word of warning: This plugin effectively overwrites the metadata and/or contents of the target post, so please use it with care.
-I will not responsible for data loss or corruption derived from the use of this software, use at your own risk.**
+I will not responsible for data loss or corruption derived from the use of this software, use it at your own risk.**

 ## Licensing